souvik5151/Olsson_ROC2/README.md

 F4_derivation.nb : This file contains derivation of analytical continuations of Appell F4 using the package.

-KdF_derivation.nb : This file contains the derivation of analytic continuations relevant to the study of Feynman integral considered in the paper.
+KdF_derivation.nb : This file contains the derivation of analytic continuations relevant to the study of the Feynman integral considered in the paper.

 Ac_all_combined.nb : This file contains all the combined analytic continuations relevant to the calculations of Feynman integral considered in the paper.